Antony007115/A.Antony-Benatict-07/README.md

 ---
 -->
 ### 👋 Hi, I'm **A. Antony Benatict**
-A passionate developer specializing in **ARTIFICIAL INTELLIGENCE, Machine Learning, IoT, Web Applications, and UI/UX**.
+A passionate developer specializing in **Artificial Intelligence Machine Learning, IoT, Web Applications, and UI/UX**.

 ---